MinecraftU/mcu-curriculum/level_3/appendix_6.md

 ![](images/appendices/appendix_6/teleport-door-command.png)

 Breaking this command down we have `/tp`, which is the command for teleporting players.
 Then we have the `@p` specifier, which says that this command block acts on players.
 The `@p` command takes arguments, `r=` for radius and `name=` for which players to teleport.
 Setting the radius is straightforward.
 Setting the name, however is a little interesting.
 Here, we use the `!` operation, which means `NOT`.
 Just like in redstone, this inverts the output of a command.
 Right now, we're using it to make sure any player that is `NOT` you gets teleported, while you remain safe.
 The final part of the command is the location to teleport to, which you put in place of the `<x> <y> <z>` in the command.
-This could be `~ ~ ~-2` to move the player back 2 blocks.
+The tilda `~` is used to represent the current location of the player; teleporting to `~ ~ ~` wouldn't move the player at all!
+We can also add or subtract a number from the tilda, such as using `~ ~ ~-2` to move the player back 2 blocks.

 Here is a setup with a redstone circuit, so no pressure plate required!